diffplug/durian/README.md

 Durian requires Java 8, and is published to JCenter at the maven coordinates `com.diffplug.durian:durian`.

-## Known bugs
+## Known problems

+* The `MANIFEST.MF` has a bunch of unneeded `VER_suchandsuch` properties.
+They don't do any harm, but it would be nice to fix.
+[Github issue](https://github.com/TomDmitriev/gradle-bundle-plugin/issues/33)
-`gradlew format` is supposed to format the source code.
+* `gradlew format` is supposed to format the source code.
 For now, it doesn't work.
 [Github issue](https://github.com/youribonnaffe/gradle-format-plugin/issues/8)

 ## Acknowledgements